Personal: Married, two sons. Short bio here.

 Western Digital Corporation, Space projected electrical conductivity and spectral properties of the conduction matrix (San Jose, March, 2021).

-Lehigh University “Grand Rounds” Institute for functional materials and devices (Lehigh, October, 2021)
+Lehigh University “Grand Rounds” Institute for functional materials and devices, Atomistic simulation of materials (Lehigh, October, 2021)

 External Funding (current):